About Table Talk

 Parents and family members often want to discuss current events and the news of the day.
 It's a great opportunity to engage children in rich conversation, impart important values and encourage lifelong interest in the news and the world around them.
 These talks can happen on the way to school, during a walk or over a meal together.
 Family dinner is a key time to have these discussions.
 Research shows that dinnertime conversation benefits the health, emotional and academic outcomes for children of all ages.

-Table Talk: Family Conversations About Current Events provides parents and family members with the tools they need to engage their families in conversations about important news stories and other timely discussions about societal and world events.
+Table Talk: Family Conversations About Current Events provides parents and family members with the tools they need to engage their families in conversations about important news stories and other timely discussions about societal events.
 Each guide includes a topic summary, questions to start the conversation and dig deeper, ideas for taking action and additional resources.